godotengine/godot-docs/development/editor/introduction_to_editor_development.rst

 The Godot editor is drawn using Godot's renderer and :ref:`UI system <toc-learn-features-gui>`.
 It does *not* rely on a toolkit such as GTK or Qt.
 This is similar in spirit to software like Blender.
-While using a toolkit makes it easier to achieve a "native" appearance, they are also quite heavy and their licensing is not compatible with Godot's.
+While using toolkits makes it easier to achieve a "native" appearance, they are also quite heavy and their licensing is not compatible with Godot's.

 The editor is fully written in C++.
-It does *not* (and cannot) contain any GDScript or C# code.
+It can't contain any GDScript or C# code.

 Directory structure
 -------------------